EasyEyes/remote-calibrator/README.md

 Get the value directly.

 Getters will get `null` if no data can be found, i.e. the corresponding function is never called.
 The values returned **by the getter** will be wrapped in an object with its corresponding timestamp.
-Thus, to get the value, add `.value`, e.g., `RemoteCalibrator.viewingDistanceCM.value` (and use `RemoteCalibrator.viewingDistanceCM.timestamp` to get the corresponding timestamp).
+Thus, to get the value, add `.value`, e.g., `RemoteCalibrator.viewingDistanceCm.value` (and use `RemoteCalibrator.viewingDistanceCm.timestamp` to get the corresponding timestamp).

 #### Experiment

 - `.id` The id of the subject.
 The associated timestamp is the one created at initiation, i.e. when `init()` is called.
-- `.displayWidthPX` `.displayHeightPX` `.windowWidthPX` `.windowHeightPX` The display (and window) width and height in pixels.
+- `.displayWidthPx` `.displayHeightPx` `.windowWidthPx` `.windowHeightPx` The display (and window) width and height in pixels.
-- `.screenWidthCM` `.screenHeightCM` `.screenDiagonalCM` `.screenDiagonalIN` `.screenPPI` `.screenPhysicalPPI` The physical screen size and monitor PPI in centimeters.
+- `.screenWidthCm` `.screenHeightCm` `.screenDiagonalCm` `.screenDiagonalIn` `.screenPpi` `.screenPhysicalPpi` The physical screen size and monitor PPI in centimeters.
-- `.viewingDistanceCM` The last measured viewing distance.
+- `.viewingDistanceCm` The last measured viewing distance.
-- `.nearPointCM` The last estimated near point.
+- `.nearPointCm` The last estimated near point.
-- `.gazePositionPX` The last measured gaze position on the screen.
+- `.gazePositionPx` The last measured gaze position on the screen.
 - `.isFullscreen` Whether the window is in fullscreen mode.

 #### Environment